-

 I reach for a glass Arm extended, fingers twitch Crash.
 The shards scatter I reach for a broom Searing hot poker of pain I tell myself I wasn’t really that thirsty.

-The Misunderstanding /Written by Janice Tindle
+This Misunderstanding by Janice Tindle

 I have a traumatic brain injury and so I am misunderstood quite often.
 I am sure it happens to everyone.
 It hurts when someone misunderstands you, but it hurts even more when you apologize and they refuse to accept your … Continue reading